Nine children taken to hospital after chlorine leak reported in London pool

 Nine children and two adults have been taken to hospital after a “chlorine leak” was reported in a north-west London swimming pool.

-Everyone Active sports centre on Watford Road, Wembley, was evacuated “as a precaution” and road closures are in place, the Metropolitan Police have said.
+Everyone Active sports centre on Watford Road, Wembley was evacuated on Thursday afternoon as a “precaution” and road closures are in place, the Metropolitan Police have said.

+A chlorine leak was found in the learner pool on the ground floor of the three-storey building, the London Fire Brigade reported.

+Firefighters operated for about two hours, the LFB said, adding: “Crews carried out a sweep of the property, where a chlorine leak was found in a learner pool on the ground floor of the three-storey building.

 The London Ambulance Service said: “We sent a number of resources to the scene, including ambulance crews, incident response officers and members of our hazardous area response team (Hart).